mwxood/userForm/README.md

 ## What design are used for UserForm App

 I used a design I created myself, with a simple gradient background, a boxed shadow for form card, and standard bootstrap designed components.

+## Unit test with jest

+I made tests for:
+check if inputs exists,
+checking the required inputs,
+checking for correct data,
+check for data submission,,